Achievable logoAchievable logo

 General partnerships

-You should already understand limited partnerships from our discussions in a previous unit.
-A general partnership is like a limited partnership, but with no limited partners.
-All business owners are considered general partners that manage and (sometimes) fund the business.
-Like any other partnership, at least two partners must form this entity.
-General partnerships are more challenging to create than a sole proprietorship, but still reasonably easy to set up.
+You should already understand limited partnerships from a previous unit.
+A general partnership is similar to a limited partnership, but it has no limited partners.
+All owners are general partners who manage and (sometimes) fund the business.
+Like any partnership, it requires at least two partners.
+It’s more involved than forming a sole proprietorship, but it’s still relatively straightforward.

 Summary: